PROJECT-TRAIN/LSE-Health-UVigo/README.md

 - **Total Duration**: ~11 hours

 The dataset is acquired in studio conditions with blue chroma-key, no shadow effects and uniform illumination, at 25 fps and FHD.
 The added value of the dataset is he rich and rigorous hand-made annotations.
 Experts interpreters and deaf people were in charge of annotating the dataset with strict criteria explained below.
 A previous version of this dataset with less videos and annotations was distributed for the [2022 Sign Spotting Challenge at ECCV](https://chalearnlap.cvc.uab.cat/challenge/49/description/).
-The description of the former dataset, LSE_eSaude_UVIGO (ECCV'22), can be found [here](https://chalearnlap.cvc.uab.cat/dataset/42/description/). including the train/val/test splits for the two organized tracks (MSSL-multiple shot supervised learning, and OSLWL-one shot learning and weak labels).
+The description of the former dataset, LSE_eSaude_UVIGO (ECCV'22), can be found [here](https://chalearnlap.cvc.uab.cat/dataset/42/description/), including the downloadable train/val/test splits for the two organized tracks (MSSL-multiple shot supervised learning, and OSLWL-one shot learning and weak labels).
 The results of the challenge with the description of the dataset, protocols and baseline models, as well as discussing top-winning solutions and future directions on the topic can be found in this [paper](https://dl.acm.org/doi/abs/10.1007/978-3-031-25085-9_13)

 ## Annotations